 This guideline provides recommendations based on current evidence for best practice in the management of asthma.
 It makes recommendations on management of adults, including pregnant women, and adolescents and children with asthma.
-In sections 7 and 8 on pharmacological management and inhaler devices, respectively, and in section 4.3 on predicting future risk of asthma attacks, each recommendation has been graded and the supporting evidence assessed for adults and adolescents over 12 years old, children 5-12 years, and children under 5 years.
-Further information on managing asthma in adolescents (10-19 years of age as defined by the World Health Organization)3 is given in section 11.
+In section 7 on pharmacological management, and in section 4.3 on predicting future risk of asthma attacks, each recommendation has been graded and the supporting evidence assessed for adults and adolescents over 12 years old, children 5-12 years, and children under 5 years.